harlan-zw/harlanzw.com-vitepress/app/blog/how-vite-works-differently-to-webpack-and-getting-started/index.md

 If you are need of a documentation site then VitePress is really awesome, otherwise, I'd choose Vitesse as it's going to give you more flexible on customising your app.

-If you like my blog (VitePress + tailwindcss), then you're more than welcome to clone it.
+If you like my blog (VitePress + TailwindCSS), then you're more than welcome to clone it.

 ## Final Thoughts